Atlantic Seafood Recipes…

 Atlantic Seafood Recipes Footnotes:

-[1] The Idle Oars Restaurant was a great place to learn the cooking trade.
-It was owned by Vincent Blacquiere and his family.
-North Rustico was a fishing village, and we drew on local suppliers to provide truly local cuisine.
+North Rustico was a fishing village, and they drew on local suppliers to provide truly local cuisine.
 The Hook, Line & Sinker Lounge downstairs presented many class acts, including the Halifax-based rock group, Triangle — the amazing Platters out of Los Angeles — and Ryan’s Fancy.
 Dennis Ryan and the boys filled the place every night they played.
 Nice guys.

 Leo LeClair was an injured combat veteran of WWII.
 After the War, he returned to PEI and founded the Fisherman’s Wharf Restaurant.
 Leo played an important part in popularizing different seafood dishes, including lobster.
 His “secret ingredient” in many recipes was canned turtle soup.
 He helped create the modern Holland College Culinary Arts program in Charlottetown.
 I’m not the only student who liked Leo.
 I think we all did.
 He was a gentle, soft-spoken and knowledgeable chef.